databrickslabs/delta-oms/docs/content/_index.md

 ## How does DeltaOMS work
-DeltaOMS subscribes to the delta logs of the configured databases/tables and pulls all the [operational metrics](https://docs.databricks.com/delta/delta-utility.html#operation-metrics-keys) written out during Delta table writes.
-These metrics are enriched with additional information ( like path, file name, commit timestamp etc.), processed to build snapshots over time and persisted into different tables as actions and commit information.
+DeltaOMS subscribes to the delta logs of the configured databases/tables and ingests all the Delta transactional logs (under _delta_log/*.json) in a streaming manner along with the associated [operational metrics](https://docs.databricks.com/delta/delta-utility.html#operation-metrics-keys) written out during Delta table writes.
+These logs are enriched with additional information ( like path, file name, commit timestamp etc.), parsed and processed to build snapshots over time and persisted into different tables as actions and commit information.
 Refer to the [Delta Transaction Log Protocol](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#actions) for more details on Actions and CommitInfo.